 What to do Before You Meet With Your Probate Attorney

-Our team of Probate attorneys in Idaho use the experience they have obtained over decades to advise and assist our clients through every aspect of the probate process in Idaho.
-Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Probate Attorneys who can help you.
-Before you seek our help through the probate process, here are 5 things you can do to prepare meet with us.1.
+Our team of Probate lawyers in Idaho use the experience they have obtained over decades to advise and assist our clients through every aspect of the process of transferring and distributing the property of a decedent to others in Idaho.
+Our partners Randy Budge and Lane Erickson, and attorneys Nathan Palmer and Dave Bagley create our award winning team of Idaho Attorneys who can help you.
+Before you seek our help through the process, here are 5 things you can do to prepare meet with us.1.
 Death Certificates

 Second, find all of the decedent’s important documents.
-Before a probate can be started, it is important to determine whether there is an existing written Last Will and Testament, or written Trust.
-Finding these original documents and providing them to your probate attorney will help in the determination of whether probate is required or not.
-For instance, if there is a Trust, probate might not be necessary.
-If probate is necessary, Idaho requires that the original Last Will and Testament be attached to the Petition to Probate that is filed with the Court during the probate process.
+Before the process can be started, it is important to determine whether there is an existing written Last Will and Testament, or written Trust.
+Finding these original documents and providing them to your attorney will help in the determination of whether probate is required or not.
+For instance, if there is a Trust, other steps might not be necessary.
+If it is necessary, Idaho requires that the original Last Will and Testament be attached to the Petition that is filed with the Court during the process.
 Locating and bringing these to your attorney will avoid delays.3.
 Other Important Documents

 If you have a loved one who recently passed away, or if you have questions about the probate process in Idaho, we can help.
-We are available to answer your questions and discuss your concerns at an initial free consultation.
-Call us toll free at 877-232-6101 or 208-232-6101 for a free consultation with the Racine Olson team of Probate attorneys in Idaho.
+We are available to answer your questions and discuss your concerns at an initial consultation.
+Call us toll free at 877.232.6101 or 208.232.6101 for a consultation with the Racine Olson team of Probate attorneys in Idaho.
 You can also email us directly at email@example.com.
-We will answer your Idaho Probate and/or Estate Planning questions and will help you solve your Idaho Estate Probate problems.
+We will answer your Idaho Probate and/or Estate Planning questions and will help you solve your Idaho Estate problems.